Find out why AFABC membership matters!

 Our website is Canada's number one adoption-related resource, it serves as a starting place for families considering adoption.
 It also keeps families informed on the issues relating to adoption by providing an up to date resource centre that contains articles, documentaries, books, and downloads.

-We are a proud province-wide partner of the Ministry of Children and Family Development's Waiting Child program.
+We are a proud province-wide partner of the Ministry of Children & Family Development's Adopt BC Kids program.
 We take an active role by:

-- Running the Waiting Child information line (1-877-ADOPT-07), which provides information about the program.
+- Running the Adopt BC Kids information line and email, which provides information about the program.

 - Offering guidance to families considering or who have already adopted through MCFD.